Ecommerce is a great way to get your products in front of countless customers from all over the globe.

 In the Google Analytics account field, paste the code.
 You will then get analytics and draw invaluable insights from the traffic and behavior once you launch your Shopify store.
 And speaking of...

 Once everything else is set up, you’ll need to make your Shopify store live.
 But before you can publish, you need to register the domain name you have settled on.

 Some online store owners might already have a domain name that they register from other hosts.
 If you intend to use this same domain name, redirect those servers to those that Shopify offers.

 On the other hand, you can create and register a domain name within Shopify itself.
-This is more convenient than transferring in an existing domain because everything, including hosting, will be in one central virtual location.
+This is more convenient than transferring to an existing domain because everything, including hosting, will be in one central virtual location.

 Coming up with a name for your business can prove to be a nerve-wracking undertaking.
 The name becomes the brand and it is something that the public will know you by.